daniel-daum/citation_builder/README.md

  ![Image of the GUI](https://github.com/daniel-daum/citation_builder/blob/main/documentation/images/citation_builder.png?raw=true)

 ## Final Note
-This is not intended to be used by the public.
+This is not intended to be used by individuals outside my workplace.
+If the .Jar does not run on your system that is intentional.
+This is posted here merely for versioning, storage, and portfolio purposes.